Market Day at Waltham Cross

 On Wednesdays the main pedestrian area would have plenty of people and various stalls.
 Not one stall to be seen, and only a handful of people.
 Most shops were closed, just those selling essentials being open.
 And this was just before lunchtime.

 Inside The Pavilions shopping centre the central cafe area was closed, any seating taped off.
-Smiths the newsagent also housed the post office.
-The post office counter was located at the rear of the store.
+Smiths the newsagent also housed the post office at the rear of the store.
 Outside was a notice board indicating that the post office was only open till 3 o’clock (regardless of anyone waiting), there was only 1 staff member available, and some services were not available.
 The estimated waiting time was 10 minutes per customer.
 With at least two dozen people in the queue it doesn’t take much to work out how long the wait could be.
 There was another queue for Sainsbury’s, another for the Halifax bank, and yet another for Boots the chemist.
 Fortunately the Centre’s toilets were open (no queue here).
-For Smiths and Boots it seemed that the main parts of the stores were off limits but I was unable to check; it would be bad manners to apparently jump the queue just to check this.
+For Smiths and Boots the main parts of the stores were closed.

 Leaving The Pavilions at the Eleanor Cross end revealed yet another queue for Barclays bank.